andrew-codechimp/HA-Calendar-Event/README.md

 [![License][license-shield]](LICENSE)
 [![hacs][hacsbadge]][hacs]

+# WORK IN PROGRESS
+Do not use until there is a 1.x release, things are subject to breaking changes.

-Calendar Event Helpers for Home Assistant
+Calendar event helper for Home Assistant

-Allows creation of binary sensor helper that look at the summary of the currently active event for a calendar, turning the sensor on if the summary matches that configured in the helper.
+Allows creation of binary sensor helper that looks at the summary of the currently active events for a calendar, turning the sensor on if the summary matches that configured in the helper.
 The description of the calendar event is available as an attribute within the helper.